Implicit Bias, LGBTQ, and Anti-Discrimination

 What Happens After Ordering

-To Access Your Courses: Inside your account, go to the tab "Course Study Material."
-If you do not readily see this tab, click "My Account" first, then you will see "Course Study Material."
+To Access Your Courses: Inside your account, go to the tab "My Courses."
+If you do not readily see this tab, click "My Account" first, then you will see "1 - My Courses."

 You will use this material as a guide to take and pass the exam.
 Each course has its own online exam, so after you have read through the material, you must pass the associated online exam to get credit for taking the course.

-To access the online exam inside your account, click "Take Exam."
+To access the online exam inside your account, click "My Exams."
 You may save your work without losing it.
 Once you successfully pass the course exam, you will have access to your certificate immediately.
 This certificate is your proof of completing the entire course.

-You have one year (365 days) from the purchase date to complete your course; however, if your renewal is due prior to this date, you may need to complete it before the one-year expiration.
+You have one year (365 days) from the purchase date to complete your course; however, if your renewal is due before this date, you may need to complete it before the one-year expiration.

 After your course expires, you will no longer have access to the course.
 You have the option within 60 days of the expiration to purchase a 6-month extension of time, which will reactivate the course with a new expiration of 6 months from the date of extension.
 You can purchase this within your account or by giving us a call within 60 days after expiration.